daenvil/MCDatapacks/pages/vegancraft/plant_wax.md

 ## Reasoning for the recipes

 - In general, I tried to find recipes that have an analogue in real life and that I think are balanced in the game.
-Both recipes need shears to obtain the needed ingredient, same as to obtain honeycomb, and they force you to find certain biomes in order to get wax.
+All recipes need shears to obtain the required ingredient, same as to obtain honeycomb, and they force you to find certain biomes in order to get wax.
 - The dead bush recipe is based on certain real-life bushes found in hot biomes –mainly [candelilla wax](https://en.wikipedia.org/wiki/Candelilla_wax)– whose leaves produce wax.
 Since dead bushes are not renewable and primarily appear in deserts, I thought this was appropiate and balanced.
 - The jungle saplings recipe is based on certain real-life tropical trees –mainly [palm wax](https://en.wikipedia.org/wiki/Carnauba_wax)– whose leaves produce wax.
 Jungle saplings are renewable, but they are the most difficult sapling to get, so I think they are still balanced.
 Originally, this recipe used jungle leaves instead of saplings, but in Minecraft 1.21.5 they added leaf litter, which can be obtained by smelting leaves in a furnance, which conflicted with that recipe.
 Since saplings are obtained from leaves, I just replaced the leaves by saplings.
 - In both these cases, as far as I know, the wax is extracted heating the leaves (either drying them or boiling them), hence why I implemented them as furnace recipes.
+- Since Minecraft 1.21.5, plant wax was too difficult to farm in a renewable way, since jungle saplings have a very low drop rate, so I added the recipe with regular bushes.